 |To Register For

-Lower Division Engineering students in good-standing must follow these steps before registering for classes:
+Lower Division Engineering students in good-standing should follow these steps before registering for classes:

 Complete Lower Division Engineering Modules on Blackboard.

-- Attend the advising appointment and holds will be removed.
+- Attend the advising appointment and advising hold will be removed.

 Lower Division Exit Workshop reviews student success topics, creates awareness of career & academic pathways, and introduces students to their department policies & advising process.
-Workshop are held on a first-come, first-serve basis at the Engineering Edge Center (Engineering Building, room E-201B) within the first two weeks of every fall and spring semester.
+Workshop are available within the first three (3) weeks of every fall and spring semester.
 PowerPoint slides are also available below: